PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - **Distro layers**, which contain the configuration file (`mbl.conf`) for the distribution (for example, `meta-mbl-distro`).
 - **General purpose layers**, which contain metadata and recipes for applications (for example, `meta-mbl-apps`).

 MBL introduces the additional **staging layer**.
-The staging layer provides a logical place where MBL-originated `.bb` and `.bbappend` recipes relating to a community layer can be stored prior to upstreaming, or - if the meta-data cannot be upstreamed - maintained for the MBL distribution.
+The staging layer provides a logical place where MBL-originated `.bb` and `.bbappend` recipes relating to a community layer can be stored prior to upstreaming, or if the meta-data cannot be upstreamed, maintained for the MBL distribution.

 To introduce the community and MBL meta-layers used in MBL, [Section 3.2](#section-3-2) offers a concrete example of layers used in the `raspberrypi3-mbl` workspace.
 The distribution and general purpose layers are only briefly mentioned, whereas BSP layers are described in more detail.